bomxacalaka/tortoise-tts-api/README.md

-# This is a ready to run API of tts, where you can download any speech with a GET http://localhost:5000/tts?text=hello
+# This is a ready to run API of tts by accessing: http://localhost:5000/tts?text=hello

 Only reason for this repo to exist is to explain how it works and if you want to change the docker img API, its on tortoise/flask-api.py, the docker runs serve.sh every time its started.
 This is my first proper docker img.

 # Method 1, pull from hub: